ShivangSingh15/ENIGMA-BC-Hackathon-/README.md

 Project Title - Enigma (Future of Insurace)

-Install all the libraries mentioned in requirements.txt USING --  pip3 install -r requirements.txt
+Install all the libraries mentioned in requirements.txt USING --
+pip3 install -r requirements.txt

+We have hided important private secret key's and id's for safety reasons, so file might not run for you.
+You can use your own keys

 Demo of Our Project